-11.2.1 Calculator Element
+11.2.1 calculator Element

-A Calculator element allows for the encoding of arbitrary functions of multiple data inputs.
+A calculator Element allows for the encoding of arbitrary functions of multiple data inputs.

-Calculator elements can be used to augment the other multi-processing elements.
-Calculator elements can also contain sub-elements that can be conditionally evaluated within the context of the calculator elements main function.
+A calculator Element can be used to augment the other multi-processing elements.
+A calculator Element can also contain sub-elements that can be conditionally evaluated within the context of the calculator Element's main function.

-In addition to defining input and output channels, a Channel Calculator element can also define and use Temporary Channel storage, which provides additional channels of data outside the channel data persisted between processing elements within a single Multi Processing Element Tag.
+In addition to defining input and output channels, a calculatorElement can also define and use temporary channel storage, which provides additional channels of data outside the channel data persisted between processing elements within a single Multi Processing Element Tag.
 Input and output channel data is maintained separately.

-Temporary Channel data is maintained and stored only within the context of a single Multi Processing Element Tag.
-Temporary Channel data shall not be persisted from one Multi Processing Element tag to another when Multi Processing Element tags are connected or referenced as sub-calculator elements.
+Temporary channel data is maintained and stored only within the context of a single Multi Processing Element Tag.
+Temporary channel data shall not be persisted from one Multi Processing Element tag to another when Multi Processing Element tags are connected or referenced as sub-calculator elements.
 At each invocation of a calculator (or sub-calculator) element it shall be assumed that all Temporary channel data is initialized to zero.

-NOTE For performance purposes it is recommended that temporary channel data be initialized before being referenced.
+NOTE For performance purposes it is recommended that temporary channel data be initialized before being referenced..